 Your kids are out on their own.
 Your home and life are yours again.
 Maybe you are even retired.
 It is time to enjoy the good life—travel, grandchildren, hobbies.
 But, the good life can only be yours if your body is up to it.
-This is when regular exercise can help.
+This is where regular exercise can help.

 Reasons to Welcome an Active Life

-In addition, exercise can be beneficial for many conditions, like arthritis, diabetes, menopause , insomnia , and constipation .
+In addition, exercise can be beneficial for many conditions, like arthritis, diabetes, menopause , insomnia , depression , and constipation .
 Weight bearing exercise, such as walking, jogging, and stair climbing, helps to build strong bones and lower your risk of developing osteoporosis .

 Learning About Good Exercises

 A well-rounded exercise program includes aerobic exercise, strength training, and stretching exercises.
 If you are new to exercise, you will need to start slowly and build up to the recommendations listed below.

 Stretching exercises are important for keeping your muscles flexible and strong and your joints with a good range of motion.
 You can do stretching exercises every day.

 Your doctor can recommend a safe stretching program for you.